hogglet-rsc/PCD-ML-projects/Image Generation model/README.md

 Several avenues for potential improvement:

 1. **Larger Labelled Dataset**:
-   - Expanding the training dataset could significantly enhance the model's ability to capture the full range of cilia variations.
    - A larger dataset would likely lead to more diverse and accurate synthetic image generation.

 2. **Model Scaling**: